 Proper Nutrition is Important in Every Stage of Life

-Rebel Raw “Complete” plans are completely balanced and formulated to meet the nutritional levels established by the AAFCO Dog and Cat Food Nutrient Profiles for All Life Stages.
+Rebel Raw “Complete” products are completely balanced and formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for growth/all life stages including growth of large-size dogs (70 lbs or more as an adult).